MassimoSandre/RoboticsProjects/src/first_project/readme.txt

 mitigate the spinning effect shown in the gps odometry at the beginning and at the end of the bag.

-pitch value in the robot orietation isn't computed.
+pitch value in the robot orientation isn't computed.
 I chose not to compute it because the wheel odometry doesn't provide that value.
-Also, most of the robot movement doens't involve many pitch rotation.
+Also, most of the robot movement doesn't involve many pitch rotations.